zuzak/hof-template-mixins/README.md

 ```

 ### qs
-This mixin takes a `key=value` query string and returns the current url with the query string appended.
-Any existing query string params are preserved unless a conflicting key is found, in which case the value given to the mixin will be used.
+This mixin takes a `key=value` query string and returns a query string with the extra params appended.
+If the key is already present in the query string, the value passed to the mixin is used

 ```html
 <a href="{{#qs}}key=value{{/qs}}">Click to append query</a>